infor-design/enterprise/specs/DATAGRID.md

 - The bottom columns can be sorted
 - The bottom columns can be resized

-TODO
-- P4 The top column can be resized
-- P4 Smoother resize
-- P4 Can it be down with col groups

 [Grouped Headers](controls/datagrid-list)
 - Visually the header and the body look more integrated than the normal tables, so has a different styling
 - Test the visual difference on all three themes
 - Columns can be sorted and resized
 - Cells can be focus and arrow keys to move around

-TODO
-- P2 Resize to Reponsive
+TODO - Resize to Reponsive

 [Grouped Headers](controls/datagrid-multiselect)
 - Clicking on the row itself or the checkbox will select the row visually and with the checkbox